andy489/Introduction_to_Programming_CPP/Tasks.md

   - Every living cell with two or three living neighbours stays alive for the next turn;
   - Every dead cell with exactly three living neighbours comes back to live.

 Your task is to simulate this game.
 The initial state of the surface should be hard-coded.
-On every turn the state of the cells should be written to the console: 'X' for a living cell, 'O' for a dead cell.
+On every turn the state of the cells should be written to the console: 'X' for a living cell, '.' for a dead cell.

 - [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life "Markdown Tutorial")